buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 Consider the following best practices when designing your API usage:

-- Optimize the request by only requesting data you require.
+- Optimize the request by only requesting the data you require.
 We recommend using specific queries rather than a single all-purpose query.
 - Always use appropriate `first` or `last` values when requesting connections.
 Not providing those may default to 500, which can increase the requested complexity exponentially.
 - Use strategies like caching for data you use often that is unlikely to be updated instead of constantly calling APIs.
 - Regulate the rate of your requests for smoother distribution.
 You can do this using queues or scheduling API calls in appropriate intervals.